axiom-data-science/portal-docs/DataCatalog.rst

 The NetCDF Subset protocol looks through all the datasets NetCDF files stored on our server, and provides an human-readable or machine-readable interface to subset the data by time, geography, or variable.

 #.
-Select "THREDDS NetCDF Subset" under the "Download" button to start the service.
+Select "THREDDS NetCDF Subset" under the ``Download`` button to start the service.
 #.
 Your browser will wait for a response from the server, which builds a library of all the files and metadata in the complete dataset so it can display up-to-date information.
 #.
 The response page will have a list of available variables — check the variables you want to download.
 #.
 Subset the dataset by latitude and longitude, and time range with a stride (the default  stride is 1, which downloads all time slices; a stride of 2 will download every second time slice, etc.) Add lat/lon variables if needed in your output, but in most cases this is unnecessary.
 #.
 The output format will be a single NetCDF file that contains the complete dataset.

 .. tip::
 	When you initially request a dataset via NetCDF Subset, the server may take a long time to respond if dataset is large (i.e., thousands of files).
 Be patient, it's not broken!
-If your web browser times out (e.g., after 10 minutes of waiting), you can try reloading or just giving it a few more minutes and then reloading.
+If your web browser times out (e.g., after 10 minutes of waiting), you can try reloading or just giving it a few more minutes and then reload.
 This won't restart the server process, and once it's indexed all the files things will go pretty fast.

 .. note::
 	All THREDDS servers have a bandwidth limit, and it will not allow you to download more than the cap in one go.
 So you won't be able to download 1 Tb of data with a single request.
 If you need a lot of data, you will need to break up your requests to download the dataset incrementally (e.g., one month at a time; one variable at a time, etc.).
 If you're grabbing a lot of data programmatically, sometimes it's easiest to grab just one time slice at a time using a loop.